elki-project/elki-project.github.io/benchmarking.md

 We advocate to _not_ compare algorithms from different frameworks with each other.
 Implementation details can make a huge difference.
 For example k-means from the R "flexclus" package seems to be about half as fast as the R native kmeans.
 In the most extreme example of this benchmark, **the same algorithm is 280x faster in one implementation than the other** (LOF in ELKI vs. LOF in "Data mining with R").
 So from a scientific point of view, **even a performance difference of two orders of magnitude can be explained with implementation differences**.
 {: class="box-warn" }

-2.67 GHz Intel Xenon X5650 (single-threaded, memory limit 32 GB)
+2.67 GHz Intel Xeon X5650 (single-threaded, memory limit 32 GB)

 | **Task**               | **ELKI 0.6.0** | **WEKA 3.7.5**        |
 |------------------------|----------------|-----------------------|